VernonGrant/gnu-c-language-manual/markdown/Clean-Comma.md

 6).

-**Warning:** don't use the comma operator around an argument of a function unless it helps understand the code.
+**Warning:** don't use the comma operator around an argument of a function unless it makes the code more readable.
 When you do so, don't put part of another argument on the same line.
 Instead, add a line break to make the parentheses around the comma operator easier to see, like this.

 ``` C
 foo ((mumble (x, y), frob (z)),